xenova/unarchiver.js/README.md

 # Unarchiver.js
 The simple, all-in-one, JavaScript unarchiver that runs in your browser!

 Supports .zip, .rar, .tar, .tar.gz, .tar.xz, and .tar.bz2 archive formats.
-Tested on Chrome, Firefox, and Edge.
+Tested on Chrome, Firefox, Safari, and Edge.

 ## Getting Started